kjaehnig/kjaehnig.github.io/_portfolio/projectA_pneumonia_bcnn.md

 <div align="center">
     <div style="border: 8px solid black; display: inline-block; padding: 4px;">

-**Description** "We collected and labeled a total of 5,232 chest X-ray images from children, including 3,883 characterized as depicting pneumonia (2,538 bacterial and 1,345 viral) and 1,349 normal, from a total of 5,856 patients to train the AI system.
+<b>Description:</b> "We collected and labeled a total of 5,232 chest X-ray images
+from children, including 3,883 characterized as depicting pneumonia (2,538 bacterial and 1,345 viral) and 1,349 normal, from a total of 5,856 patients to train the AI system.
 The model was then tested with 234 normal images and 390 pneumonia images (242 bacterial and 148 viral) from 624 patients."

-**Labeling:** "For the analysis of chest X-ray images, all chest radiographs were initially screened for quality control by removing all low quality or unreadable scans.
+<b>Labeling:</b> "For the analysis of chest X-ray images, all chest radiographs were
+initially screened for quality control by removing all low quality or unreadable scans.
 The diagnoses for the images were then graded by two expert physicians before being cleared for training the AI system.
 In